Creditism

 If nations create the mass of currency for the enaction of communal projects, then credit creation becomes an expression of the will of the people to pursue communally beneficial goals.
 The challenge: if the political infrastructure for determining what gets funded isn't sufficiently democratic, communities are subject to the purposes of policy makers who may not have the public's or planet's interests at heart, and cannot know unique aspects of communities and ecosystems at ground level.
 Crowdsourcing the crafting of solutions through several rounds of refinement can ensure communal participation suited to local contexts.

-02 User-driven credit creation on a shared Holochain Network Database
+02 User-driven Credit creation on a shared Digital Network Database (The Visible Hand)

 03 The Play For The Commons

 Crowdsource populating communal and personal ledgers on The Visible Hand through gamification with a record of all global production, capital, and resources.
-Picture an app — both your access to and collectively the database itself — where you create a private account and receive sacred tokens for going on quests around your community to gather info about its shape, stuff, and work.
+Picture an app — both your access to and collectively The Visible Hand itself: where you create a private account, confirm identity (in non-coercive and non-invasive ways), sign declarations, and receive Credit for going on quests around your community to gather info about its shape, stuff, and work.

 04 One-employee-one-share-one-vote

 Lifted from Yanis Varoufakis, who took it from the syndicalist movement.
 Change corporate law so every employee is defined as a voting partner in the firm.
 They receive one non-transferable share that constitutes their voting identity.
 Shares would no longer be sellable.
-This single change would reclaim an enormous portion of our commons in one fell swoop — but it wouldn't reclaim housing.
+This single change would reclaim an enormous portion of our Commons in one fell swoop, but it wouldn't reclaim housing or ecosystems.

 05 Buy 'Em Out — pension & endowment funds